zhanglp520/docgeni/docs/en-us/configuration/global.md

 {
   algolia: {
     apiKey: 'Your api key',  // A unique key will be configured for the site in the mail received after the DocSearch service passes the application
-    indexName: 'docgenifix',    // name of index
+    indexName: 'docgenifixfix',    // name of index
   }
 }
 ```